 In the CCA-secure implementation of encapsulation, the noise is derived from a seed, and the seed is used as plaintext, as required by the Fujisaki-Okamoto transform.
 But in the ephemeral implementation, the noise and plaintext are both derived from the seed using the hash function H_2 .
-The end
+The reason is to avoid depending on circular security: in a quantum context it is difficult to prove that deriving the noise from the plaintext is secure, even in the random oracle model.